If you would like to support this site, please consider Donating.

 General Information

-Sorghum bicolor is an annual plant that can grow up to 5.00 metres tall.
+Sorghum bicolor is a vigorous, erect, annual grass with one to many tillers.
+A very variable plant, it can grow up to 5 metres tall.

 Known Hazards